PabloCorso/eol-decentralized-cup/README.md

 The cup must be managed by the admins in elma.online and/or somewhere else.
 The duration must be set from the beginning.

-The levels ranking should be visible to everyone all the time and updated regularly by the admins.
+The levels ranking should be visible to everyone all the time and updated regularly by the admins, shared at elma.online, a dedicated website and/or Discord?

 As in a normal cup:
 - Only freshly new levels are accepted, this must be validated manually.
-- Accepted levels must be manually renamed in sequential order by an admin and uploaded to the cup.
+- Accepted levels must be manually renamed in sequential order by an admin and uploaded to the cup as a new event with the same deadline as the cup's deadline.
-- Levels must be hidden at EOL.
+- Levels and times must be hidden at EOL.
-- Only PRs finished online are counted into the result.
-- Optionally the cup could require uploading PR replays.
+- Optionally the cup could require uploading replays.
 This could be annoying to the players depending on how things play out.